Family Food Garden may collect a share of sales or other compensation from the links on this page.

 Whenever we’ve used free soil it’s full of weed seeds.
 Not always worth it.

-Organic soil mix for raised garden bed
+Organic soil mix for a raised garden bed

 - Our homemade compost mix at the bottom layer